 Famous Hachiman sculpture by Kaikei

 They removed their sandals in the inn’s entrance.
 Teruro noticed five other pairs that, judging from their make and state, belonged to chojin, and rather unkempt ones at that- or perhaps to some disreputable ronins.
 A quick look inside the restaurant's main room revealed four shabbily dressed young men with swords seated around a table eating and drinking rambunctiously.
 Teruro tsked and wondered if they should enter at all.
 He thought that perhaps it would be best to avoid the trouble that was bound to occur by going somewhere else for food.
 He turned to tell Takeko, only to find that she had already entered the room and had seated herself.
 Teruro shrugged, went inside, and sat down next to her.
+The nervous looking inn-keeper came and Teruro ordered two platters of soba with chopped spring-onions… The man was about to leave when Takeko added: “Oh and give me a bowl of white rice with bunch of umeboshi!”
+Her order was met with raucous laughter and chatter from the ronin’s table.

 “Ha it’s a woman!
 I thought it was a boy!” the first ronin stage whispered.